AP® Calculus BC Free-Response Questions (FRQs)

 The best way to practice for the AP Calculus BC exam is to use the College Board's previous years' exams.

-As you start your test prep after learning the course content, start to take entire sections of FRQs at a time.
-Prioritize the most recent exams as the College Board changes how they ask questions over time.
+Once you've mastered the course content, begin your test preparation by tackling entire sections of Free-Response Questions (FRQs) in one go.
+Focus primarily on the most recent exams since the College Board's question formats can evolve over time.
 Use the scoring guidelines to grade yourself and study the rubrics that the College Board provides to readers.
 After taking a few sections, start timing yourself according to the time limits of the AP Calculus BC exam to prepare yourself for the stress of a time limit.

 Frequently Asked Questions

-AP Calculus BC FRQs are graded by hand by high school AP Calculus teachers and college professors who teach calculus.
+High school AP Calculus teachers and college professors who teach calculus grade AP Calculus BC FRQs by hand.
 The College Board provides scoring guidelines to tell the readers what to look for, which tend to be similar from year to year.
 There is a designated head reader to make decisions if there is any confusion about how a question should be graded.

-The FRQ section of AP Calculus BC is an hour and a half long, split into two parts of 2 questions (30 minutes) and 4 questions (1 hour).
+The FRQ section of AP Calculus BC is an hour and a half long, split into two parts: 2 questions (30 minutes) and 4 questions (1 hour).
 You have an average of 15 minutes to answer each FRQ.

 You can find released questions from past exams on the AP Central website.